apache/pulsar/site2/docs/admin-api-packages.md

 >
 > - For the latest and complete information about `Java admin API`, including classes, methods, descriptions, and more, see [Java admin API doc](https://pulsar.apache.org/api/admin/).

 Package managers or package-management systems automatically manage packages in a consistent manner.
 These tools simplify the installation tasks, upgrade process, and deletion operations for users.
-A package is the minimal unit that a package manager deals with.
+A package is a minimal unit that a package manager deals with.
 In Pulsar, packages are organized at the tenant- and namespace-level to manage Pulsar Functions and Pulsar IO connectors (i.e., source and sink).

 ## What is a package?